digitalsurgeons/nuxt-seomatic-meta-apollo/README.md

   <img width="80%" src="https://i.imgur.com/BFG9Nn2.png" alt="Icon">
 </p>

 Forked from <a href="https://github.com/ben-rogerson/nuxt-seomatic-meta">Ben Rogerson's nuxt-seomatic-meta</a>.
+Works with Apollo instead of Axios.
+Also works with Craft in Headless mode.

 If you're using Nuxt.js with Craft CMS headless then there's a good chance you'll be aiming for some decent SEO.
 A custom solution would take too much time, so a great alternative is to request the SEO data from [SEOmatic](https://plugins.craftcms.com/seomatic) via GraphQL.